boldybread/t3a2_fullstackapp/README.md

 ### Doug Rattmann - Programmer and Technician

-Employees should be separated into Employees and Managers, managers have higher priviliges
+Employees should be separated into Employees and Managers, managers have higher privileges

 UPDATE: Employees, Managers and Admin needed

-- Managers and admins should have higher priviliges than employee role
+- Managers and admins should have higher privileges than employee role

 ### Henry - Technician

 - I want notes to be able to be assigned to individuals
 - Everyone should be able to access notes
+- Only Managers should create notes

+UPDATE: Everyone should be able to create notes

+- All users once signed in should be able to create notes

 ### Caroline - Admin